 Weiliang Zhao

 I'm a first-year PhD student at Columbia University, advised by Professor Junfeng Yang and Professor Zhou Yu.
-My research interests mainly include safety and alignment of large language models and AI agents.
+My research interests mainly include Alignment of LLMs, Continual Learning and Mechanistic Interpretability.

 I completed my Master’s in Computer Science in the Department of Computer Science at Columbia University, advised by Prof. Junfeng Yang and Prof. Chengzhi Mao.

-I hold a BSc in Mathematics from the University of Edinburgh, where I was advised by Prof. Buark Buke.
+I hold a BSc in Mathematics from the University of Edinburgh, where I was advised by Prof. Burak Buke.

 📮Email / 🔗LinkedIn / 🎓Google Scholar / 📃CV